github/personal-website/README.md

-# Get started building your personal website
+# Get started building your personal website believe me it is not hard.

 ### Showcase your software development skills